 NDR publishes a wide range of fiction, poetry, creative non-fiction, book reviews, and interviews.
 Please check out our genre editor statements for a better idea of what kind of work our editors are looking for.

 As a journal we are committed to publishing underrepresented voices, and aim to foster diversity in our issues.
-Although we ask for a small fee for our general submissions, this fee helps us sustain and extend this practice into our community by hosting and supporting readings and other literary events.
+Although we ask for a small fee for our general submissions, this fee helps us sustain and extend this practice into our community by hosting and supporting readings, contests, and other literary events.

 All published work will be eligible for our Matt Clark Editors’ Choice Prizes in Prose and Poetry.
 The winners of the prize (one prose writer and one poet, selected from the fall and spring issues of the current academic year) will be chosen by the NDR staff and receive $250.

 New Delta Review is thrilled to announce our 13th annual chapbook competition.
 For this contest, we're looking for manuscripts of poetry, fiction, nonfiction, or hybrid work.
 We’re interested in works that have some cohesion to them.
 We like things that are compelling and hold our attention.
 In the past, we've trended towards accepting things that challenge out ideas of tradition, but any aesthetic choices are fair game and will be considered.

 - All submissions require an $8 entry fee and must be entered as .pdf, .doc., or .docx, through Submittable.

 - We are only excepting works written primarily in English.
 We are not accepting translations.

 - Manuscripts should be 20-35 pages in length and should include a title page with contact information.
 The title page and table of contents will not be included in the page count.

 - While individual pieces within the manuscript may be published elsewhere, the manuscript must be unpublished as a whole.
 If individual pieces have been published, writers can include an acknowledgments page at the end of the manuscript.
 An acknowledgement page will also not count toward the 20-35 page limit.